spotinst/help/src/docs/ocean/features/troubleshoot-right-sizing.md

 # Automatic Right-Sizing-Troubleshooting

+## Does Spot monitor the health of my VPA Project?

->**Note**: Spot only checks the healthiness of the VPA pods belonging to the Spot VPA Project, not the Native VPA one.
+Spot only checks the health of the VPA pods belonging to the Spot VPA Project, not the Native VPA one.

 ## Security Group not correctly configured